Manipulating your data with CARTO Editor

 Create a new dataset from the query results and choose a solid color as your basemap.
 This ensures that only your selected area is displayed.

 Tip: If you are comfortable working with the viz.json object, you can add custom code to your js file to set the zoom level and disable panning.
 For example, see Blocking panning with createVis.
-For more details about SQL and PostGIS in CARTO Queries to visualizations, see The Map Academy course.
+For more details about SQL and PostGIS in CARTO Queries to visualizations, see this introductory course.